10 Icon Styles That Have Changed the Face of Design

 A few years after the launching of the Atari 520ST, a new breakthrough occurred in the form of Steve Jobs's NeXT workstation computer that brought a lot of innovations into the designing world, beginning with skeuomorphic icon design.

-The new icon design mimicked the real-world counterparts; the thick, chunky outlines were replaced by thin lines and shading paired with the highly detailed illustrations.
+The new icon style mimicked the real-world counterparts; the thick, chunky outlines were replaced by thin lines and shading paired with the highly detailed illustrations.
 Surprisingly all that still fitted inside the same small space.

 Today skeuomorphism became more of an art form than a simple icon designing style.
 These icons feature life-like textures, highlights, and shadows, and they truly are a piece of art.
 This style became even more popular with the launching of Apple's iPhone.